Cédric Doumbé: Early career

+On April 26, 2014, Doumbé defeated Kamel Mezatni by first round knockout at the Tournoi du Dragon 8 event.

+On May 4, 2014, Doumbé entered the Wicked One 8-man Muay Thai tournament.
+In the quarterfinals he knocked out Yacine Haddad in the first round.
+In the semifinals Doumbé would suffer the first defeat of his career in controversial manner against Raphael Mebenga.
+The fight was declared a draw after three rounds in which Mebenga received a knockdown in the second round.
+The four judges were asked to pick a winner due to a no draw and no extra round rule in this tournament.
+Two judges each picked one of the fighters which forced the supervisor to intervene and chose a winner which would be Mebenga.
+Doumbé's camp asked for reclamation both for the decision and for a count deemed long after a knockdown in the second round to the benefit of Mebenga.

+On December 6, 2014, Doumbé faced Johane Beausejour at the Full Night 2014 event.
+He won the fight by unainmous decision.

 Between 2015 and 2016, Cedric Doumbe went to Amsterdam every month to train at Mejiro Gym where he completed his style originally coming from full-contact with strong lowkicks that Mejiro Gym was famous for with fighters such as Rob Kaman.
 During his time at Mejiro Gym, Cedric trained with Roel Mannaart.
 He also had several fights, including in Glory, with Mejiro Gym sensei Andre Mannaart in his corner.

 In 2015 Doumbe participated in the A1 World Grand Prix, at 75 kg.
-In the semi finals he fought Djibril Ehouo, and won by a first-round KO.
-In the finals, he faced Vedat Hoduk.
+In the semi-finals he fought Djibril Ehouo, and won by a first-round KO.
+In the finals, he faced Vedat Hödük.
 He won a unanimous decision, after an extra round.

+On January 10, 2016, Doumbé faced Belgian Mbamba Cauwenbergh at the Full Contact: Challenge TTT event in Wattrelos, France.
+He won the fight by technical knockout in the fourth round.

 In 2016, he once participated in the A1 WGP tournament, at 75 kg.
-In the semi finals he won a unanimous decision against Ben Hodge.
+In the semi-finals he won a unanimous decision against Ben Hodge.
 In the finals, he fought a rematch against Djibril Ehouo.
 He once again won by knockout.

 During the Monte Carlo Fighting Masters Series, he fought Ljubo Jalovi for the WAKO Pro K1 World Middleweight title.
 Doumbe won the fight by a unanimous decision.

 Doumbe once again entered the A1 WGP Final Tournament.
-In the semi finals he won a unanimous decision against Said Zahdi.
-In the finals, he fought a rematch against Vedat Hoduk.
+In the semi-finals he won a unanimous decision against Said Zahdi.
+In the finals, he fought a rematch against Vedat Hödük.
 This time the fight didn't go to decision, as Doumbe won the fight by a third-round knockout.